-In 2015, the Supreme Court heard a case involving a 3-year-old boy who told his daycare teacher that he was physically abused by his mother’s boyfriend.
+Supreme Court heard a case involving a 3-year-old boy who told his daycare teacher that he was physically abused by his mother’s boyfriend.
 The boy was deemed too young to testify in court, but a judge allowed his comment identifying the boyfriend to his teacher to be used at trial.
 After the boyfriend was found guilty of child abuse, the Ohio Supreme Court ruled that the boy's statement wasn't admissible in court because the defendant had a constitutional right to cross-examine a witness testifying against him at trial.

-The Supreme Court unanimously overturned the Ohio decision and reinstated the conviction, ruling that the boy's comment to his teacher could be used in the trial.
+Supreme Court unanimously overturned the Ohio decision and reinstated the conviction, ruling that the boy's comment to his teacher could be used in the trial.
 Justice Samuel Alito wrote in the opinion that the defendant's constitutional rights would not be violated by admitting the boy's testimony "because the statements were not made with the primary purpose of creating evidence" for the prosecution.

 Ohio v.
 Clark didn't specifically involve sexual abuse, the ruling effectively made it easier for prosecutors to try abuse cases without forcing young children to testify against their alleged abuser, as The Wall Street Journal noted at the time.
+Anthony Douglas Elonis v.
+United States Joe Raedle/Getty Images News/Getty Images

-The same year, Elonis v.
-United States brought the issue of online harassment and threats of sexual assault to the Supreme Court.
+brought the issue of online harassment and threats of sexual assault to the Supreme Court.
 Anthony Elonis was convicted for posting on Facebook what his estranged wife perceived as threats about raping and murdering her, though he claimed the posts were artistic expressions protected by the Constitution.
 Elonis v.
 United States

 The case ultimately reached the Supreme Court, which overturned Elonis’ conviction because the Court of Appeals's jury instructions didn't require "proof of recklessness" — meaning the jury didn't evaluate whether there was sufficient proof that Elonis actually

 "A subjective standard would allow offenders to avoid accountability by simply claiming they meant no harm as Elonis contends in this case," The National Center for Victims of Crime said in a 2014

 prisoner who sued the United States government for assault and battery.
 The inmate alleged that he was sexually assaulted by government-employed prison guards, a claim the prison’s internal investigation found to be unsubstantiated, according to The New York Times.
 The inmate's attorneys argued that the Federal Tort Claims Act — which allows individuals to sue the federal government for the actions of government employees who commit negligent or wrongful acts while acting within the scope of their official duties — included prison guards sexually assaulting inmates.

 The Supreme Court agreed, making it possible for survivors to sue the government for assaults committed by federal

 A survivor who was sexually abused in order to produce child pornography learned years later that images of the abuse were being trafficked online.
 Doyle Randall Paroline pleaded guilty in federal court to possessing hundreds of images of minors engaged in sexually explicit conduct, but his attorneys argued that Paroline didn't owe any money to the survivor seeking restitution because he wasn't her abuser and didn't take the pictures.

 a 2008 victim impact statement obtained by The New York Times about what it felt like to know people still have images of her as a child.

-was essentially a followup to a 1977 ruling that mandated that the death penalty was too harsh a punishment for the rape of an adult woman.
+was essentially a followup to a Kennedy v.
+Louisiana 1977 ruling that mandated that the death penalty was too harsh a punishment for the rape of an adult woman.
 But when Patrick Kennedy was found guilty of raping a minor in 2003, Louisiana sought the death penalty.